dairelad/dairelad/README.md

 ### About me 👋

 - 🔬 Working in Cyber Security as a Threat Intelligence Engineer
-- 📚 MSc in Software Development
+- ⚡️ Looking to collaborate on Cyber Threat Intelligence projects
-- 🤝 Looking to collaborate on Cyber Threat Intelligence projects
+- 📚 BEng, MSc in Software Development
 - 👉 Rear about some of my projects on my [website](https://daire-curran.000webhostapp.com/)
 - 🌱 Currently studying for Sec+ and CPTIA